 Want to get inside the minds of great world leaders and learn from their decisions?
 If you are interested in global issues and diplomacy, then International Relations (IR) is the perfect major for you!
 In IR, you’ll learn about Latin American politics, Asian history, world religions, and more.
-Then test your skills as you shoot for success in the Model U.N. competition.
-What’s not to like?
+Then test your skill and find success in the Model U.N. competition.

 What are the required courses for an International Relations major?